lacanoid/pgddl/ROADMAP.md

 - ✔︎ check what's up with CLUSTER on PG9.6

 Other:
+- fix cases when oid is not enough to uniquely specify object
 - figure out how to elegantly separate pre-data, post-data, create, alter and dcl
 - ✔︎ add function `ddlx_createonly(oid)` for pre-data
 - ✔︎ add function `ddlx_alter(oid)` for post-data